 Blowing the tanks was an emergency maneuver.
 It meant opening the valves that would allow air to flow through the convoluted paths of the old pipes of the ship and push into the tops of the main ballast tanks.
-The air forced in the top of the tanks would push water out the bottom.
-When enough water was forced out, the huge bubbles of damp, greasy air held at her sides would rapidly raise the submarine up to the surface, like a child being gripped by the armpits and tossed upwards.
+The air forced into the top of the tanks would push water out the bottom.
+When enough water was forced out, the huge bubbles of damp, greasy air held at the sub’s sides would rapidly raise her to the surface, like a child being gripped by the armpits and tossed upwards.
 Fully blowing out the tanks was only ever done in emergencies and drills, and drills were few and far between on a cargo sub like the Prospect.
-It put stresses on the old boat, stresses it was designed to handle—when it was built more than 20 years before.
+It put stresses on the old boat, stresses it had designed to handle—when it was built more than twenty years before.

-The emergency blow station was at the back of the sonar & navigation compartment, where the equipment made a subtle shift from the electrical to the mechanical.
-It consisted of a number of pipes mounted up against the wall of the compartment.
+The emergency blow station was at the back of the sonar and navigation compartment, where the equipment made a subtle shift from the electrical to the mechanical.
+It consisted of more than a dozen stacked pipes mounted against the wall of the compartment.
 The pipes ran forward and aft from the blow station, off into the many deep, complicated parts of the ship that controlled buoyancy.
-The pipes had the diameters of large soup cans.
+Each pipe had the diameter of a large soup can.
 They had been repainted many times, giving them a thick smoothed-over texture, except where the paint had chipped off with flecks of rust.
-They were stacked up, more than a dozen.
 Some passed through on their way up to the tank control panel in the control room.
-Others routed through this compartment simply for the convenience of the engineering of the boat.
+Others routed through this compartment simply for the convenience of the boat’s engineering.

 Four of the thickest pipes led from the high-pressure air tanks to the main ballast tanks.
-There were large valves set in-line in those pipes that could be opened or closed by turning a heavy hexagonal nut.
-Turning the nut required a large wrench.
+These had large valves set in-line that could be opened or closed by turning a heavy hexagonal nut with a large wrench.

-Hemi stood in front of the pipes and opened a long metal toolbox bolted to the wall between them.
-From it he took a wrench as long as a forearm—not Hemi’s forearm, but the forearm of an average-sized human.
+Hemi opened a long metal toolbox bolted to the wall between the pipes and took out a wrench as long as a forearm—not Hemi’s forearm, but the forearm of an average-sized human.
 The wrench was wrapped in a pilled rag that had been dyed a bland gray color from the decades of grease worked permanently into the fibers.
-He fitted the end of the wrench over one of the heavy nuts controlling the valves and wrapped the rag around the end of the wrench where he gripped it.
+He fitted the end of the wrench over one of the heavy nuts controlling the valves and wrapped the rag around the grip end of the wrench.

-“I am ready to blow the tanks,” he said with some emphasis, aiming this statement up to the control room hatch forward and above him.
+“I am ready to blow the tanks,” he said with some emphasis, aiming this statement up to the control room hatch.
 “At your service, Sylvia.”

-There was a pause while Captain Percy worked with Gregory to get the trim tanks and control surfaces of the boat configured the particular way she wanted them for this hazardous maneuver.
-Then: “OK Hemi, open the ballast blow valves!”
+There was a pause while Captain Percy worked with Gregory to get the trim tanks and control surfaces of the boat configured as way she wanted them for this hazardous maneuver.
+Then: “OK, Hemi, open the ballast blow valves!”

 Hemi pushed his fat thumb against the cracked black rubber coating of the emergency blow alarm button set in an electrical box between the pipes.
 A klaxon wailed into the deepest corners of the Prospect.
 Then he turned the wrench until it was horizontal, aligning it with the run of the pipe.
-He repeated this action with the sister pipe running just above it that would blow the aft ballast tanks.
-Accompanying each turn was a squeal and a hiss, and then a rush of air moving through the pipe, like the howl of the hunting hounds of an ancient god riding across the sky.
+He repeated this action with the sister pipe running just above it, which would blow the aft ballast tanks.
+Accompanying each turn was a squeal and a hiss, and then a rush of air moving through the pipe, like the howl of an ancient god’s hunting hounds, riding across the sky.